Norid

-Norid AS is the registry for the Norwegian country-code top-level domains (ccTLDs) .no (Norway), .sj (Svalbard and Jan Mayen) and .bv (Bouvet Island).
+Norid AS is the registry responsible for administering the Norwegian country-code top-level domains (ccTLDs): .no (Norway), .sj (Svalbard and Jan Mayen), and .bv (Bouvet Island).
 By agreement with the Internet Assigned Numbers Authority, Norid is delegated the exclusive authority to assign, administer and register domain names under these three top-level domains.
 Of these three top-level domains, second-level domains may only be registered under .no, while use of .sj and .bv is presently reserved.

 Norid

-Norid is not an administrative body, and domain names are assigned on a private-law basis and do not involve the exercise of official authority.
+Norid is not an administrative body, and domain name assignments are carried out on a private-law basis, without involving the exercise of official authority.
 Norwegian domains are governed by regulation, and supervised by the Norwegian Communications Authority.

 As a registry, Norid administers the name service and the registration service for the top-level domains, and determines assignment rules within the framework of legislation and regulations.
 The registration service processes applications for domain names under .no in accordance with current assignment rules and maintains a register of rights of use for the various domain names.
 The name service for the .no domain is required to ensure that the domain names function technically.
 This service, which is a key element of the basic Internet infrastructure in Norway, sets particularly high requirements for availability and has had no downtime since the top-level domain was first delegated, more than 30 years ago.